Colts add Philly offensive coordinator Shane Steichen to head coaching search

 Now, Steichen can focus on the Eagles’ NFC Divisional playoff game next weekend as the conference’s No. 1 seed, earned with a 14-3 record.
 Philadelphia’s offense, led by emerging standout quarterback Jalen Hurts, ranked No. 3 in the league in total yards (389.1), No. 5 in rushing (147.6), No. 9 in passing (241.5) and No. 3 in points (28.1).

-The collaboration of Eagles head coach and former Colts offensive coordinator Nick Sirianna and Steichen is undeniable.
+The collaboration of Eagles head coach and former Colts offensive coordinator Nick Sirianni and Steichen is undeniable.

 Prior to joining Sirianni’s staff in 2021, Steichen spent seven seasons with Chargers.
 He was their offensive coordinator in 2019-20 after serving as an offensive quality control coach and quarterbacks coach while working with former Colts head coach Frank Reich.